Please ensure Javascript is enabled for purposes of website accessibility

 What can the community influence?

-Based on the factual information provided to Council in Phase 1 engagement, each respective property owner can assist or oppose the findings on their property.
+• Based on the factual information provided as a submission, each respective property owner can support or oppose the findings on their property.

-Community groups are also encouraged to provide any historic information they may have on the identified properties to assist the final assessment.
+• Community groups are also encouraged to provide submission of any historic information they may have on the identified properties.

 What can’t the community influence?